cis498-g4/GuestBook/README.md

 ## Requirements
 - Apache Maven (3.3.9)
-- Apache Tomcat (8.5.13)
+- Apache Tomcat (8.5)

 ## Deploying
 1. Clone or download and unzip the repository to the directory of your choice (the "project root")
+2. Configure your MySQL database connection properties in `/src/main/java/db.properties` (See **MySQL database setup**, above).
-2. In the project root directory, execute: `mvn package`
+3. In the project root directory, execute: `mvn package`
-3. The WAR file will be built in `{Project Root}/target`
+4. The WAR file will be built in `{Project Root}/target`
-4. Stop Tomcat
+5. Stop Tomcat
-5. Copy GuestBook.war to your Tomcat webapps directory
+6. Copy GuestBook.war to your Tomcat webapps directory
-6. Start Tomcat and navigate to to http://{hostname:port}/GuestBook to access the app
+7. Start Tomcat and navigate to to http://{hostname:port}/GuestBook to access the app

-Or deploy via the Tomcat web manager gui: http://{hostname:port}/manager/html
+Or deploy via the Tomcat web manager gui: **http://{hostname:port}/manager/html**